n-lina/Machine-Learning-Robot-Competition/index.md

 ## Neural Network For Alphanumeric Character Detection

 ### License Plate Detection
 Using **colour masking** and looking for the known aspect ratio of the license plate, we extracted the license plate from the robot's live-image feed.
-While we discuss ideal images of license plates next, the license plates extracted from the Gazebo world were often sheared, blurry, and imperfect due to the robot's motion and angle!
+While we discuss ideal images of license plates next, the license plates extracted from the Gazebo world were often sheared, blurry, and imperfect due to the robot's motion and angle.

 Using a python script, we generated thousands of license plates, extracted their characters, and input them into our neural network for training.